Boating Rules and Regulations

 Whoever shall unlawfully and unintentionally cause the death of another person while engaged in the violation of any state or municipal ordinance applying to the operation or use of a vehicle or vessel or to the regulation of traffic or boating shall be guilty of homicide when the violation is the approximate cause of death.

-Any operator of a boat involved in an accident causing loss of life, injury, or damage in excess of $50.00, must, within 10 days, submit an accident report to the Marine Patrol Division, Department of Conservation and Natural Resources on forms provided by Marine Patrol Officers, Marine Patrol Division or County Sheriff's Offices.
+Any operator of a boat involved in an accident causing loss of life, injury, or damage in excess of $2,000.00, must, within 24 hours, submit an accident report to the Marine Patrol Division, on forms provided by the Marine Patrol Division or County Sheriff's Offices.